 Join and subscribe to our newsletter.

 How do mortgage brokers make money?

 Mortgage brokers with an Australian Credit Licence are paid a commission by lenders when you complete a mortgage application with them.
 The commission for finance and mortgage broking is split into an upfront payment and trail commission, meaning the broker gets paid an ongoing commission throughout the loan term.
 The borrower doesn’t have to pay anything for the broker’s services.

 How much do banks pay mortgage brokers?

-Commission rates vary from lender to lender.
+Commission rates for mortgage broking vary from lender to lender.
 Most mortgage brokers will receive around 0.15% of the home loan value per year of the loan term.
 The mortgage broker will stop receiving trail commission if the borrower defaults on their repayments.
 Therefore, you can trust that they’ll match you up with a suitable lender.